 - 3 Full instructions on how to book a car

-Essence for those who do not have time to read.
+The bottom line for those who don't have time to read.

-Daily should always be taken from internationalnetwork companies to not have problems.
-They have everything clearly and debugged, cars with small runs, and prices are the same as everywhere else.
-It just does not make sense to hemorrhage and look for private owners and local distributors.
-Booked through the Internet, picked up at the airport and travel!
+You should always take daily rent from international network companies so as not to have problems.
+Everything is clear and debugged with them, cars with low mileage, and the prices are the same as elsewhere.
+It just makes no sense to hemorrhage and look for private traders and local distributors.
+Booked online, picked up at the airport and travel!

-Also international distributors give the opportunitygive the car in another city.
-My last trip to Phuket Koh Lanta Krabi was just that.
-Took on Phuket, gave in Krabi.
-Very cool trip turned out.
+Also, international distributors give the opportunity to rent a car in another city.
+My last trip to Phuket-Ko Lanta-Krabi was just like that.
+I took it in Phuket, gave it to Krabi.
+A very cool trip turned out.

-But if you are going to take the car for a longterm (monthly), then you can look at the local small distributors, perhaps it will be cheaper.
-But you need to be ready to search on the spot and bargaining.
-It is also worth considering that during the peak season (December-January) local distributors may not have cars available, prices may fly into space.
-Be sure to check the availability of the contract, insurance.
-And do not take the car from those Russians who retake them (such as sublease), they often do not have the right to do it.
+But if you are going to rent a car for a long time (monthly), then you can look at local small distributors, it may be cheaper.
+But you need to be prepared for local searches and bargaining.
+It is also worth considering that during the peak season (December-January), local distributors may not have cars in stock, prices may fly into space.
+Be sure to check the availability of a contract, insurance.
+And do not take a car from those Russians who retake them (like sublease), they often do not have the right to do this.

-For monthly rentals it also makes sense to askfrom their friends / neighbors, where they rent a car and for how much.
-You can also check with the owner of the rented house if he is renting a car.
-If you come not just from the street, you can try to knock out a discount.
+When renting a month, it also makes sense to ask your friends / neighbors where they rent a car and for how much.
+You can also ask the owner of the rented house if he is renting a car.
+If you come not just from the street, then you can try to knock out a discount.